Novi Sad, Subotica, Szeged and Kecskemet – four cities worth considering if you have time and want to see more of central Europe

 Co-Cathedral of the Ascension of the Lord (The Great Church), Kecskemet

-All four of the above places are worth visiting in our opinion but if you don’t have the time or the inclination to stop in all of them, our recommendation would be to make a beeline for Novi Sad, followed by Szeged as they are the two most interesting destinations.
+All four of the above places are worth visiting on your journey between Belgrade and Budapest, in our opinion but if you don’t have the time or the inclination to stop in all of them, our recommendation would be to make a beeline for Novi Sad, followed by Szeged as they are the two most interesting destinations.

 We used the following websites to look up schedules, prices etc: